Introducing the Tubular Robot project

 From the picture, you can tell that it’s literally a “tubular” robot.
 The “tube” is a hexagon tube made by combining six laser-cut acrylic together.
 The two wheels also consist of 8 laser-cut half-circles glued together and covered with a rubber band.

 There is also a middle platform in the middle of the “tube” in order to separate the battery from all the wires to connect sensors, as well as provide a solid platform to rest our Raspberry Pi and camera.

 There are a lot of sensors I/Os including in this project including three ultrasonic proximity sensors, two motor encoders.

-As shown in the chart, in order to make all the sensor working together, we utilized the multi-threading feature of Python on Raspberry Pi.
+As shown in the chart, in order to make all the sensors working together, we utilized the multi-threading feature of Python on Raspberry Pi.
 We had 5 different software running together doing their own task at the same time.
 Besides the camera interface, the other 4 are written in Python and communicate with each other through socket.
 The main control/communication Python module also communicates with the client software running on MATLAB on PC through TCP/IP protocol through Wi-Fi.

 Here is part of the calculations done on MATLAB side to update the location for our robot from the encoder data received.